 - Follow local regulations on scooters

 If you are one of the hundreds of victims behind electric scooter accidents statistics, whether you were in a collision with a scooter or a rider who was hurt because of defective equipment, you can hire a personal injury attorney to seek compensation for legal damages related to your injury.
-Contact MDK Law Group for more information.
+Contact a Phoenix personal injury lawyer at MDK Law Group for more information.